mmace3/RiverHerring/Analyses/clean_data/README.txt

+The files in this directory contain code for cleaning data that is subsequently used for estimating total mortality for river herring as part of the 2023 Benchmark Stock Assessment through the ASFMC.

+There are 2 files in this directory:

+check_data.R
+  This file checks the data file created in clean_data.R against the data files created by Katie Drew to make sure the numbers at age are the same between the files.
+We both wrote code to create a clean data set from the raw data sets. clean_data.R
+  This file contains code to take the raw data and return a cleaned data file that can be used in subesequent analyses.

+Notes:
 clean_data_old_a is a file with the clean data I was using for the Z estimates before I got updated from Wes for NY and I switched to using the Maine data that Katie compiled.
 The Maine data Katie compiled has the specific rivers listed and not grouped together.
 The